microsoft/AzUrlShortener/src/adminTools/adminBlazorWebsite/README.md

 ## Question, problem?

-If you have question or encounter any problem using this admin interface with AzShortenerUrl please feel free to ask help in the [issues section](https://github.com/FBoucher/AzUrlShortener/issues).
+If you have question or encounter any problem using this admin Frontend with AzShortenerUrl please feel free to ask help in the [issues section](https://github.com/FBoucher/AzUrlShortener/issues).

 [adminBlazorWebsite_Url_list]: medias/adminBlazorWebsite_Url_list.png